HaohanWang/ImageNet-Sketch/README.md

 ## Reference

-The data set is introduced together with the following paper, so if you find this data set helpful, please consider cite:
+The data set is introduced together with the following paper (to appear at NeurIPS 2019), so if you find this data set helpful, please consider cite:

    [Learning Robust Global Representations by Penalizing Local Predictive Power](https://arxiv.org/abs/1905.13549)